lynch513/loads2019webapp/README.md

 # loads2019webapp

-A FSharp and Fable with Elmish util designed to ... calculate loads on city power electric stations.
+A FSharp, Fable and Elmish util designed to ... calculate loads on city power electric stations.
 This software is used by the employee of electric grid company of Saint-Petersburg, Russia.
 This is expiremental software and used open source data.
 If you have any question please e-mail me.

 ## Usage